-In line with the information presented paragraph 1.2.3.1 "QA/QC procedures", planning development of the National Inventory Report to be submitted in 2018 is covered in internal use documents based on typical annual inventory preparation plans and inventory Quality Assurance and Quality control activities, approved by Order of the Ministry of Environmental Protection of May 31, 2007 No. 268, namely:
+In line with the information presented in paragraph 1.2.3.1 "QA/QC procedures", planning development of the National Inventory Report to be submitted in 2019 is covered in internal use documents based on typical annual inventory preparation plans and inventory Quality Assurance and Quality control activities, approved by Order of the Ministry of Environmental Protection of May 31, 2007 No. 268, namely:

-- 1) 2017-2018 Action Plan to prepare generalized data on GHG emissions on the territory of Ukraine for the National Inventory Report of Anthropogenic GHG Emissions by Sources and Removals by Sinks in Ukraine for the period of 1990-2016; - 2) 2017-2018 QA/QC Action Plan when preparing generalized data on GHG emissions on the territory of Ukraine for the National Inventory Report of Anthropogenic GHG Emissions and Removals by Sinks in Ukraine for the period of 1990-2016 (submitted in 2018).
+- 1) 2018-2019 Action Plan to prepare generalized data on GHG emissions on the territory of Ukraine for the National Inventory Report of Anthropogenic GHG Emissions by Sources and Removals by Sinks in Ukraine for the period of 1990-2017 (submitted in 2019); - 2) 2018-2019 QA/QC Action Plan when preparing generalized data on GHG emissions on the territory of Ukraine for the National Inventory Report of Anthropogenic GHG Emissions and Removals by Sinks in Ukraine for the period of 1990-2017 (submitted in 2019).

-These documents have framework feature, being designed to serve for high-level project management, and is presented in the form of a consolidated schedule, which allows you to include the desired combination of the three types of works:
+These documents have framework feature, being designed to serve for high-level project management, and is presented in the form of a consolidated schedule, which allow to include the desired combination of the three types of works:

-- core work on development of intermediate or final results (data); - control work on checks on compliance between the processes on performing basic operations and their results and methodological and regulatory requirements; - corrective works to remove detected discrepancies in intermediate or final results of core work and, if necessary, adjustment of the work plan in real time.
+- core work on development of intermediate or final results (data); - control work on checks on compliance between the processes on performing basic operations and their results and methodological and regulatory requirements;

+corrective works to remove detected discrepancies in intermediate or final results of core work and, if necessary, adjustment of the work plan in real time.